-In February 2021, the Myanmar military initiated a bloody coup, attempting to seize control of the government.
+In February 2021, the Myanmar military initiated a bloody coup to overthrow a democratically elected government and install another brutal dictatorship.
 The people of Myanmar responded to the coup with a nationwide civil disobedience movement to prevent the junta from taking control of the government and cut off its funding sources.
+The military has seized control of government offices and has continued to escalate its human rights atrocities and brutality against the people of Myanmar as it attempts to solidify its hold on power.

-Gas revenues from multinational companies including TotalEnergies and Chevron sustain the coup.
+Gas revenues from multinational companies including TotalEnergies and Chevron have sustained the coup.

-For nearly a year, Total and Chevron ignored calls to act responsibly and instead continued to make revenue payments that they knew would fall into the hands of the junta.
+From the onset of the coup, Total and Chevron ignored calls to act responsibly and instead continued to make revenue payments that they knew would fall into the hands of the junta.
 They also spread disinformation and lobbied foreign governments to ensure inaction by the international community on sanctions.
-In a victory for the people of Myanmar, Total and Chevron announced in January of 2022 that they were leaving the country.
+Total sold its share in the project in 2022, and Chevron announced that it had sold its share in early 2023, yet each company first assured that the junta would continue to profit from future revenues.

 EarthRights has conducted investigations, worked with lawmakers and policymakers, and raised public awareness to support the people of Myanmar and pressure the financial backers of the Myanmar military.
 You can take action with us here to help protect and support the people of Myanmar.